Gentry333/Gentry333.github.io/README.md

 2.Than run "bundle install" in the directory to ensure all the dependencies are met and the correct gem versions are installed.

-3.Modify the global settings in /data/global.yml to match your own (ass needed):
+3.Modify the global settings in /data/global.yml to match your own (as needed):

--for the 'url' setting, I added one for local development (1.127.0,0:4000), and one for when I upload to production server (simply uncomment and recomment the other at publishing, than switch back to the local one to continue any modification).
+-for the 'url' setting, I added one for local development (127.0.0.1:4000), and another for when I upload to a production server (simply uncomment and recomment the other at publishing time, than switch back to the local one to continue any modification).

 - change any of the Social media links to your own as needed.

+NOTE: careful editing any yml files as they take indentation into account (spaces)

 4.Run "bundle exec jekyll serve" to build and host the site.